How Do Late Payments Affect My Credit Score?

 Late payments can also impact your insurance premiums.
 Insurance providers often consider credit scores when determining premiums for auto, home, and other types of insurance.
 A lower credit score resulting from late payments can lead to higher insurance premiums.

-You might also like: What Constitutes A "good" Credit Score?
+You might also like: What Are The Main Factors That Influence My Credit Score?

 Difficulty renting a home or apartment